NFL Divisional picks quarterly review

 With the NFL season reaching the quarter poll, I wanted to briefly take a look back at our divisional previews and recommended bets for divisional winners.

 The results so far are exceptional, which is needed as I’ve had a rough start to the season from a games perspective.
-Let’s run through each division.
+Let’s run through each division and present some NFL predictions.

 After an ugly week 1 loss to the Ravens, the Browns have gelled as a team and won three in a row.
 They sit at 3-1, a half game back of the Steelers, who they will still play twice.
 This one feels very good and quite live at +500